-Bishop Noll STREAM Lab
+Bishop Noll STREAM Lab-Hammond, Indiana

 PLTW is a non-profit organization offering STEM based curricula in all 50 states and the District of Columbia.
 Much of the learning is project-based and hands on in this program, requiring students to research problems, to develop solutions through critical thinking, and to build working prototypes of their solutions.
 This expansive program has unique needs in terms of space, furniture, equipment and technology.
-A critical design need is to present and celebrate student work throughout the lab area.
+A critical design feature is celebrating and presenting student work throughout the lab area.